albertcthomas/albertcthomas.github.io/content/blog/benchmarking_autogluon_using_ray.md

 #### Ray resources are logical

-By default, Ray uses logical resources for scheduling and doesn't enforce CPU affinity or strict OS-level isolation.
-This meant I couldn't guarantee that each task would be pinned to a single VM, which was something I wanted for this benchmark.
-There might be ways to assign tasks to specific nodes (VMs) of the cluster with [Ray scheduling strategies](https://docs.ray.io/en/latest/ray-core/scheduling/index.html#scheduling-strategies) but I haven't played with this.
-I provide more details on Ray logical versus physical resources at the [end of the post](#appendix-more-on-ray-resources).
+I learned through this experience that Ray uses logical resources for scheduling which means it doesn't enforce CPU affinity or hard resource limits at the OS level.
+However, I was lucky that Ray somehow enforced node (VM) affinity in my case.
+I requested the same number of CPUs as the number available on each VM for each task.
+Since Ray always places a task on a single node that has at least `num_cpus` logical CPUs available, each task was placed entirely on one VM.
+Once a node was fully occupied, Ray had to pick another node for the next task.
+You can read about this in [Ray documentation](https://docs.ray.io/en/latest/ray-core/scheduling/index.html#resources).
+There might be ways to assign tasks to specific nodes of the cluster with [Ray scheduling strategies](https://docs.ray.io/en/latest/ray-core/scheduling/index.html#scheduling-strategies) but I haven't played with this.
+If you want to learn more on Ray logical versus physical resources I give more details about it at the [end of the post](#appendix-more-on-ray-resources).

 #### Isolating AutoGluon from the external Ray cluster

 AutoGluon uses Ray under the hood, and this can lead to conflicts when you also manage your own Ray cluster.
 AutoGluon actually [discourages using Ray on top of it](https://auto.gluon.ai/dev/tutorials/tabular/tabular-faq.html#i-know-autogluon-uses-ray-underneath-what-s-the-best-practice-for-me).

-In my case, I was launching each AutoGluon run through Ray, but because Ray doesn't isolate resources per VM by default, AutoGluon detected the entire cluster's resources and ignored the per-VM boundaries I wanted to enforce.
+In my case, AutoGluon’s internal Ray instance connected to the entire cluster and scheduled its own tasks across all nodes.
+My hypothesis is that AutoGluon internally launches smaller tasks (with a `num_cpus` being less than the node capacity), allowing Ray's scheduler to spread them across multiple nodes when a single node still has some free logical CPUs.
+This would require further testing to confirm[^3].

-To isolate things, I first had to wrap the AutoGluon call in a dedicated Python script that was launched by the Ray task (remote function) as a subprocess using `subprocess.run`:
+To isolate things, I first had to wrap the AutoGluon call in a dedicated Python script that was launched by the Ray task as a subprocess using `subprocess.run`:
 ```python
 import subprocess
 import ray